-Part of the reasons why cases drag is because you and your lawyers are just trying to get an audience with a judge.
+Part of the reason why cases drag is that you and your lawyers are just trying to get an audience with a judge.
 Most courts across the country are burdened with numerous family law cases and struggle a lot as they are understaffed and underfunded.

 What’s The Difference Between Waiting Period and the Separation Period?